domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 "C'est la vie", say the old folks, it goes to show you never can tell. --Chuck Berry, American Singer-songwriter

+Goes to show, you don't ever know. --Jerry Garcia, American Singer-songwriter & Lead Guitarist of the Grateful Dead (from the 1972 song "Deal [Evening]")

 F. --Internet slang in solidarity for all that's terrible in the world

 It is by will alone I set my mind in motion.
 It is by the juice of Sapho that thoughts acquire speed, the lips acquire stains, the stains become a warning.
 It is by will alone I set my mind in motion. --Mentat Mantra, in David Lynch's "Dune" film